The Offence: Home media

 In 2004, MGM UK released a DVD of the film which contained no extras or trailers.
-Simultaneous releases from MGM were made in other PAL format countries, such as Germany and Australia.
+Simultaneous releases from MGM were made in other PAL-format countries, such as Germany and Australia.
 On 20 October 2008, the film was again released on DVD in the UK by Optimum Releasing, again without extras or trailers.
-A French Region 2 DVD, preserving the film's original ratio of 1:1.66, became available in 2009.
-In April 2010, MGM put the film out on a U.S. DVD-R "on demand" for the first time.
+A French Region 2 DVD, preserving the film's original ratio of 1.66:1, became available in 2009.
+In April 2010, MGM put the film out on a US DVD-R "on demand" for the first time.
 It is available as an exclusive from Amazon.com and contains no extras.

 In 2014 the film was released on Blu-ray in the US, and in 2015 it was released in the UK in the same format.

 This Story of Yours

 John Hopkins' original play, This Story of Yours, takes the form of three dialogues between Johnson and, in Act One, Maureen, then Cartwright in Act Two and Baxter in Act Three.
 Directed by Christopher Morahan, it opened at London's Royal Court Theatre on 11 December 1968.
 The cast was as follows: